-In a world where the value of your life is seemingly debatable,
+In a world where genuine humanity is waining,

 That is your “write” to live.

-The idea for Write to Live came about when I was reflecting on 2016, more specifically, the bloody summer of 2016.
+The idea for Write to Live came about during the summer of 2016.
 This was the summer in which we witnessed the modern-day lynchings of Alton Sterling, Philando Castille, Korryn Gaines, Terence Crutcher, Charles McKinsey and Keith Lamont Scott, who was the 173rd black person that year to be killed by police.
-Meanwhile, I was working in our nation’s capital creating de-escalation policies for public schools and realized we completely overlooked input from our main beneficiaries: students.
-The two thoughts that have stuck with me since that summer were 1.)
-We have to create the change we seek with the tools and knowledge we have, and 2.)
-We have to empower youth to find the strength in their voices to do the same.
-Black and brown bodies are constantly under attack by hits at education, health, housing and so much more, but there is also so much life and we all have the right to it.
+Meanwhile, our founder was working in our nation’s capital creating de-escalation policies for public schools and realized we completely overlooked input from our main beneficiaries: students.
+These two thoughts that have staid with her since that summer:

 If you need an outlet to reflect, create, learn or celebrate, we invite you here.